rmacas/nlsub/README.md

 --------
 Makefile commands:
 - `get_data` - Download all required data.
 Requires access to LIGO internal data.
-Warning: data is on tape, so this step may take hours.
+Warning: some data is on tape, so this step may take hours.
 - `whiten_data` - Whiten the time-series data.
 - `features` - Prepare features for training the model.
 - `train` - Train the model.